 Mounted African White Blesbok for Sale

 Beautiful White Blesbok taxidermy shoulder mount.
-This Blesbok is posed in an upright position with the head facing straight forward.
+This Blesbok is posed in an upright position with the head turned to the right.
 Good hair throughout in beautiful shades of white and gray.
 The tear ducts are pronounced and the eyes show great detailing.
-Horns measure at 13".
+Horns measure at 15 1/2".
 The craftsmanship and detailing of this African Safari hunting trophy earns our taxidermy quality rating, "Premier."
 This Blesbok makes an appealing addition to the trophy room, lodge or hunting cabin.